alleyinteractive/alley-scripts/packages/block-editor-tools/src/components/post-picker/README.md

 # PostPicker

-Allows for a simple post upload/replace/remove feature for post for blocks.
+Allows for a simple post select/replace/remove feature, similar to selecting an item from the media library.

 ## Usage